-Audit Code Subject Action (from Ministerial Statement 844) How Evidence Satisfy Advice Phase When Status Further Information details of improvements in equipment, technology or procedures investigated by the proponent that would reduce greenhouse gas emissions; and details of improvements in equipment, technology or procedures implemented by the proponent that will reduce greenhouse gas emissions.
+Audit Code Subject Action (from Ministerial Statement 844) How Evidence Satisfy Advice Phase When Status Further Information by the proponent that would reduce greenhouse gas emissions; and 3. details of improvements in equipment, technology or procedures implemented by the proponent that will reduce greenhouse gas emissions.
 844:M12.
-1 Decommissioning At least six months prior to the anticipated date of closure, the proponent shall submit a Final Decommissioning Plan designed to ensure that the site is suitable for future land uses, for approval of the CEO.
+1 Decommissioni ng At least six months prior to the anticipated date of closure, the proponent shall submit a Final Decommissioning Plan designed to ensure that the site is suitable for future land uses, for approval of the CEO.
 The Final Decommissioning Plan shall set out procedures and measures for: 1. removal or, if appropriate, retention of plant and infrastructure; and 2. remediation or rehabilitation of all disturbed areas to a standard suitable for the agreed new land use(s).
 Submit Final Decommissioning Plan Approval of Final Decommissioning Plan CEO Operation At least six months prior to the anticipated date of closure NR 844:M12.
-2 Decommissioning The proponent shall implement the Final Decommissioning Plan required by condition 12-1 from the date of closure until such time as the Minister determines, on advice of the CEO, that the proponent's decommissioning responsibilities have been fulfilled.
-Implement Final Decommissioning Plan Decommissioning and rehabilitation monitoring reports Min for Env CEO Decommission -ing From the date of closure until such time as the Minister determines, on advice of the CEO, the proponent's decommissioning responsibilities have been fulfilled NR 844:M12.
-3 Decommissioning The proponent shall make the Final Decommissioning Plan required by condition 12-1 publicly available in a manner approved by the CEO.
-Make Final Decommissioning Plan publicly available Final Decommissioning Plan available as directed by CEO CEO Overall Within two weeks of receiving approval for the final Decommissioning Plan NR
+2 Decommissioni ng The proponent shall implement the Final Decommissioning Plan required by condition 12-1 from the date of closure until such time as the Minister determines, on advice of the CEO, that the proponent's decommissioning responsibilities have been fulfilled.
+Decommissioning and rehabilitation monitoring reports Min for Env CEO Decommissi on-ing From the date of closure until such time as the Minister determines, on advice of the CEO, the proponent's decommissioning responsibilities have been fulfilled NR 844:M12.
+3 Decommissioni ng The proponent shall make the Final Decommissioning Plan required by condition 12-1 publicly available in a manner approved by the CEO.
+Decommissioning Plan Final Decommissioning Plan available as directed by CEO CEO Overall Within two weeks of receiving approval for the final Decommissioning Plan NR